 Yet public health officials have expressed concern that many U.S. communities may not be on track to reach the level of immunity required to halt the replication and hence the mutation of SARS-CoV-2.
 The rate at which Americans are being vaccinated is slowing.
 Faced with a lack of demand, some vaccine sites have closed.
 In some places, vaccines are going unused.

 A national probability Annenberg Science Knowledge (ASK) survey by the Annenberg Public Policy Center conducted March 30-April 19, 2021, among 1,941 U.S. adults found that although much of the public rejects false information about the virus, a substantial number of people are uncertain whether to embrace or reject consequential forms of misinformation about Covid-19 and vaccination against it.
 The percentages presented here combine those who consider a claim “probably” or “definitely” true as well as the percentages who consider a claim “probably” or “definitely” false.
 The margin of error is +/- 2.9 percentage points.
-(Additional findings on the prevalence of conspiracy beliefs will be released May 19th).
+(Additional findings on the prevalence of conspiracy beliefs may be found here.)

 High levels of public confidence in the Covid-19 vaccines

 “The fact that three out of four adults accept as true that the authorized vaccines are effective and safer than getting Covid-19 is remarkable,” said Kathleen Hall Jamieson, director of the Annenberg Public Policy Center (APPC) of the University of Pennsylvania.
 “Although the existence of 10-12% disbelievers is worrisome, in theory the 14-15% who are not sure are open to persuasion.
 Ensuring that those who believe in the safety and effectiveness of the vaccines get the shots – and persuading those who are not sure that they, their loved ones, and their community will benefit from higher rates of vaccination – are the unfinished tasks of the public health community and those already vaccinated.”